tarqmamdouh/graphql-preload/README.md

 Provides a DSL for the [`graphql` gem](https://github.com/rmosolgo/graphql-ruby) that allows ActiveRecord associations to be preloaded in field definitions.
 Based on a [gist](https://gist.github.com/theorygeek/a1a59a2bf9c59e4b3706ac68d12c8434) by @theorygeek.

+This fork works with Ruby on Rails 6.0 and GraphQL-Ruby 1.10 (but not in interpreter mode yet).

 ## Installation

 Add this line to your application's Gemfile: